-Abby Hood, Director of Academics, graduated from Mount Holyoke College with a bachelor’s in biology in 1999, after which she worked as a college laboratory instructor, sea turtle research technician, backcountry caretaker, wildlife rehabilitator, and advisor and work crew leader at a therapeutic work community located on an organic farm.
+Abby Hood, Head of School, graduated from Mount Holyoke College with a bachelor’s in biology in 1999, after which she worked as a college laboratory instructor, sea turtle research technician, backcountry caretaker, wildlife rehabilitator, and advisor and work crew leader at a therapeutic work community located on an organic farm.
 Abby then returned to school and received her MS in ecological planning from the University of Vermont, studying the natural systems of New England.

 What do you love most about Oliverian?

 “What I love most about Oliverian is that it is a community that simultaneously loves and accepts its students as they are, while also believing in their ability grow and change into better versions of themselves.
 Incidentally, in my Oliverian life I feel both loved as I am and challenged to improve.
 What more could I ask?”

 “I didn’t particularly like being a teenager myself, so I was really surprised as an adult to discover how much I love working with teenagers.
 Perhaps it gives me a chance to relive adolescence without all the angst I felt during my own.
 And I feel really passionate about providing a setting for adolescents to fumble their way towards their identity in a lovingly supportive environment.
 Plus, they are really fun and funny and surprising and interesting.”